 At the same time a consultation on freezing the repayment threshold was announced.
 On 25 November the Government's decision was announced -to freeze the threshold for five years from 2015.
 The decision was published alongside analysis of the impact of this and the replacement of grants with loans.

 New students from 2016/17 will receive all their maintenance support as loans; maintenance grants will end.
-At the same time the maximum value of support will increase to £8,200 (from its 2015/16 level of just over £7,400) for students living away from home outside London.
+At the same time the maximum value of support increased to £8,200 (from its 2015/16 level of just over £7,400) for students living away from home outside London.
+The maximum will be 2.8% higher in 2017/18.
 The Government accepts that this change will mean that students from poorer families will graduate with the largest debts.
 It says that any risk to participation from these students is 'low'

 This note looks at the value of the support for student maintenance since the late 1970s, shows the changing balance between grants and loans, describes the impact of this on public spending and looks in some detail at recent announcements on income thresholds for grants and loans.
 It includes a comparison of the changes to loan and grant rates in 2012/13, the current rates and the proposals made by Lord Browne.